Maarham/UPenn_500_Proj/README.md

 # UPenn_500_Proj
 This is the repo for the CIS 5500: Databases Final project.
 All of the relevant code will be in this repo.

+## Project Description
+The project is a full-stack public safety intelligence application, designed to visualize and analyze city safety data.
+The application is built with React and Flask where the React frontend provides the interactive, user-friendly interface, while the Flask backend handles the data ingestion, API endpoints, and database operations.

 ## Downloading the Data

 ### Crime Data